 Building a more just society, takes time, effort and collaboration.
 At Adler University, we take time throughout the year to reflect on our mission and discuss social justice issues as a community.

 Students are invited to experience our Common Hour program.
 During this hour every week, thought leaders share their views and experiences on social injustice.
 No matter the topic or speaker, there are open and frank discussions that touch on some of society’s most pressing needs.

-And every year, the University community comes together for an Annual Retreat.
+And every year, the University community comes together for an Annual Retreat and the Social Justice Summits.
 The entire program – from speakers, to breakout sessions, and the discussion topics – is designed for reflection and learning as we work together to advance our mission.

 At Adler University, social justice is more than our area of focus – it’s deeply woven into who we are.

 We’re never satisfied with the status quo – we’re always looking to improve the student experience using reliable and unbiased institutional data.
 Adler University’s Office of Institutional Effectiveness (OIE) plays a vital role in this endeavor by providing and conducting high-quality research and analysis that inform continuous improvement to the student learning experience.

 Our dedicated OIE team plays a vital role at Adler University, from supporting program accreditation to informing University priorities and action plans.

 Adler University is honored to announce this year’s commencement keynote speakers, two inspiring social justice advocates who will address the 2019 master’s and doctoral graduates at ceremonies in Vancouver and Chicago.

 Jordan Pickell, M.C.P.
 '13, is a sexual assault counsellor at Vancouver's Women Against Violence Against Women (WAVAW) Rape Crisis Centre.